cablehead/stacks/README.md

     - need to use lastKnown's last_touched to work out how to refocus

 - Edit an item
-    - When editting an item: " is messed up

 - Edit a stack name
 - Create a new stack